topcoder-platform/project-processor-es/README.md

 - KAFKA_CLIENT_CERT_KEY: Kafka connection private key, optional; default value is undefined;
     if not provided, then SSL connection is not used, direct insecure connection is used;
     if provided, it can be either path to private key file or private key content
-- CREATE_DATA_TOPIC: create data Kafka topic, default value is 'project.notification.create'
+- CREATE_DATA_TOPIC: create data Kafka topic, default value is 'project.action.create'
-- UPDATE_DATA_TOPIC: update data Kafka topic, default value is 'project.notification.update'
+- UPDATE_DATA_TOPIC: update data Kafka topic, default value is 'project.action.update'
-- DELETE_DATA_TOPIC: delete data Kafka topic, default value is 'project.notification.delete'
+- DELETE_DATA_TOPIC: delete data Kafka topic, default value is 'project.action.delete'
 - KAFKA_MESSAGE_ORIGINATOR: Kafka topic originator, default value is 'project-api'
 - esConfig: config object for Elasticsearch